- > Screen time effect on academic grades

 Many parents are under the belief that technology and gadgets are essential for a child's development, but can you go too far?
 How much time should a child spend in front of a screen is a question being asked not just by worried parents but psychologists, health organisations and even governments.
 Here, you can read a collection of experts' guidelines for managing a child's screen time, and their warnings and advice on the dangers of recreational screen time, especially before bedtime.
 (Also see: Is YouTube safe for kids?)

-In the US the average age for kids getting a phone is 10.
+In the US and UK the average age for kids getting a phone is 10.

 Here we look at the positive and negative effects of screen time, and how it can affect academic results and even lead to non-screen addictions later in life.
 We look at establishing rules for children, and how we need to follow these ourselves as parents.
 Screen breaks are important, and there are apps that can help you reduce screen time.
 After all this advice we recommend your read our shorter Parents and Children’s Screen Time guidelines at the end of this feature.